Schimmel auf Blumenerde

 Preventive measures

-• Only water when the top layer of soil is dry.
+• Water only when the top layer of soil is dry.

 • Place the plant in a bright, well-ventilated location.